justinwangdev/mhs-app/ReadMe.md

 ![barcode](./demos/barcodeScanner.gif)
 * **Barcode Scanner:** Each container has a unique barcode.
 Using a cellphone camera, tracking procedures couldn't be easier.
+* **Overwrite Detection:** If the data already exists, the app will inform the user of the original weight and then update it.

 ![insert](./demos/insertDemo.gif)
 * **Manual Input:** User can choose to input manually.
-* **Searchable Dropdown Menu:** The app will render procedures exist in the database, and then let user to search inside the dropdown menu.
+* **Searchable Dropdown Menu:** The app will render procedures that exist in the database, and then let the user search inside the dropdown menu.
-* **Overwrite Detection:** If the data already exists, the app will imform user the original weight and then update it.

 ---
 ### 3. Login System